-The Graduate School at Hood College offers educational opportunities both inside and outside the classroom for all students — whether attending part time or full time, or working toward career advancement or an entirely new profession.
+The Graduate School at Hood College provides career professional development opportunities for graduate students — whether attending part time or full time, or working toward career advancement or an entirely new profession.

 The Graduate School provides special grants and financial support to students who wish to pursue special research and creative arts projects as part of their degree program.
 Funding can be used for travel or to purchase equipment and supplies.